Skip to content

 4. Check the back panel of the internal hard drive and its interface connector type (SATA/IDE/PATA).
 In this example, the HP 15s-dr1000 series Laptop has an HDD with a SATA interface.

 5. Slide your internal hard drive inside an External Hard Drive Enclosure based on its interface connector type.
-For this example, Amazon Basics 2.5″ External Hard Drive Enclosure, SATA III to USB Type-C for HDD/SSD works the best for the HP 15s-dr1000 series Laptop’s internal HDD with SATA interface as shown in the image.Internal HDD in External Hard Drive Enclosure
+For this example, Amazon Basics 2.5″ External Hard Drive Enclosure, SATA III to USB Type-C for HDD/SSD works the best for the HP 15s-dr1000 series Laptop’s internal HDD with SATA interface, as shown in the image.Internal HDD in External Hard Drive Enclosure

 7. Right-click on My Computer→Manage→Storage→Disk Management.
 Observe an additional space as soon the external storage device gets detected in your PC/Laptop’s disk management as shown in the image.